jsuarez314/jsuarez314/README.md

 ---

-- 📉 I'm currently doing a PhD's Science degree (Astronomy & Cosmology) at Uniandes.
+- 📉 I'm currently doing a PhD Science degree (Astronomy & Cosmology) at Uniandes.

 - 💬 Ask me about computational physics, astronomy and cosmology.
 I'm passionate about this.